crpietschmann/portfolio/_imports/_posts/2012-05-01-jhash-v20-released-now-with-routing-support!.markdown

 <h3>Easy “location.hash” Routing with jHash</h3>

-<p>Hash routes are a technique that can be used to build Single Page Applications more easily.
-The Routing implementation contained within jHash works so you can declare Route Patterns in a similar fashion to ASP.NET Routes.</p>
+Hash routes are a technique that can be used to build Single Page Applications more easily.
+The Routing implementation contained within jHash works so you can declare Route Patterns in a similar fashion to ASP.NET Routes.

-<p>The <a href="http://jhash.codeplex.com/wikipage?title=Using%20jHash%20Routes" target="_blank">Using jHash Routes article in the jHash documentation</a> contains full descriptions and examples on how to use jHash Routes.</p>
+The <a href="http://jhash.codeplex.com/wikipage?title=Using%20jHash%20Routes" target="_blank">Using jHash Routes article in the jHash documentation</a> contains full descriptions and examples on how to use jHash Routes.

-<p>Here’s a short code sample that shows how to add a simple hash route handler and a sample Hash value that will match the route specified:</p>
+Here’s a short code sample that shows how to add a simple hash route handler and a sample Hash value that will match the route specified:

 <pre class="csharpcode"><span class="rem">// Hash that would match this Route Pattern</span>
 <span class="rem">// #Wisconsin/Milwaukee</span>